gforget/FakeXCOM/README.md

 # FakeXCOM Project
-This project aim at creating an open source framework to create prototype level of the game XCOM (Enemy Unknown and XCOM2 alike) within the Unreal Engine.
+This project aim at creating an open source framework to create prototype level of the modern version of the game XCOM (Enemy Unknown and XCOM2 alike) within the Unreal Engine.
 With it, you will be able to create with relative ease new Level, new Unit with different abilities and an AI system that can be adapted to those changes.

 ## Important note:
 - This is not a framework that can easely be change to any kind of Turn Base shooter, it has been made specifically with the rules and gameplay of XCOM in mind.
 It could be use as a starting point for a new kind of Turn Base Shooter, but it would require significant work